Which car can you use as a home battery?

 • Cost savings:

-Return energy to the grid during peak hours to benefit from higher energy prices.
+Supply energy back to the grid during peak hours to benefit from higher energy prices.

 • Backup power supply:

-Power your home during emergencies or grid failures.
+Provide your home with power during emergencies or grid outages.

 Frequently Asked Questions